contactikjot2007-cloud/KrishiBOT/README.md

 => Harshita – Proposed the core project idea and delivered the final 5-minute presentation.

-=> Prerna – Researched relevant laws and policies related to the project domain.
+=> Prerna – Proposed the core project idea & Researched relevant laws related to the project domain.

 => Shilpa – Supported the project through background research and content refinement.